vernjan/owasp-juice-shop/level3.md

 ## CSRF
 _Change the name of a user by performing Cross-Site Request Forgery from [another origin](http://htmledit.squarefree.com/)._

-This no longer works in modern web browsers.
+This **no longer works in modern web browsers**.

-The general idea is to craft a form similar to this:
+The idea is to craft a form similar to this:
 ```
 <form action="YOUR_URL/profile" method="POST">
   <input type="text" id="username" name="username" value="John">